Elton-Ge/codetest_backend/README.md

 * Get queryed results given by direction and timestamp

 ## How to run this application
+*  $ npm install
-* node index.js or nodemon index.js for development
+* then $ node index.js or nodemon index.js for development

 ## Server port
 default port : 5000